-To start, I have each of my patients go through The Myers Way Elimination Diet.
-I have now made this program available to the public through my eBook as well as my nutritionist lead guided cleanses.
-During The Myers Way Elimination Diet I have you remove toxic and inflammatory foods from your diet for fourteen days.
+To start, I recommend for my patients that they through The Myers Way® Elimination Diet.
+I have now made this program available to the public through my eCourse as well as my nutritionist lead guided cleanses.
+During The Myers Way® Elimination Diet, I have you remove toxic and inflammatory foods from your diet for fourteen days.
 The inflammatory foods you remove are: gluten, dairy, soy, yeast, eggs, corn, peanuts, as well as a few others.
 The toxic foods are alcohol, sugar, caffeine, and food additives as well as a few others.

-If this sounds like a daunting task then I would recommend that you sign up for our The Myers Way Elimination Diet Nutritionist Guided Cleanse which is led by my Registered Dietitian/Nutritionists.
+If this sounds like a daunting task, then I would recommend that you sign up for our The Myers Way® Elimination Diet Nutritionist Guided Cleanse.

 Step Two: IgG Food Sensitivity Testing:

-In addition to doing The Myers Way Elimination Diet many of my patients opt to get a blood test called an IgG Food Sensitivity Test to determine which foods to which they are intolerant.
-The advantage of the Food Sensitivity Testing is that it test for 155 foods, where as in The Myers Way you are only testing the twelve most inflammatory foods.
-Though, I do believe that your body knows better than any test and I high recommended going through The Myers Way as well as doing the Food Sensitivity Testing.
+In addition to doing The Myers Way Elimination Diet, many of my patients opt to get a blood test called an IgG Food Sensitivity Test to determine the foods to which they are intolerant.
+The advantage of the Food Sensitivity Testing is that it test for 155 foods.
+Though, I do believe that your body knows better than any test and I highly recommended going through The Myers Way® as well as doing the Food Sensitivity Testing.

 The Food Sensitivity Test is different than traditional allergy testing in that it is checking for IgG or delayed immune reactions where as the allergy testing checks for IgE or immediate immune reactions.